ktsn-ud/ac-companion/docs/PLAN.md

-# AC Companion Python Implementation Plan
+# AC Companion Implementation Plan

 This plan translates the agreed specification into actionable milestones.
 No implementation is performed in this commit; it only documents the approach, branch strategy, commit plan, and acceptance criteria.